cmh1027/Tetris/README.md

 * Hard : python main.py hard // 1 Items each, Start at Level 10
 * Hell : python main.py hell // No items, Start at Level 15

+Other invalid argv will be regarded as easy mode

 ### Files
 * Block.py : Control blocks and check if a row is full
 * Board.py : Check the entire board for block movement